DragonSenses/job-tracker/journey.md

   };
 ```

-So change it in reducer as well.
+So change it in reducer as well to `action.payload.jobId`.

+Now we successfully can find the job using its `jobId`.

 ---